emberjs/data/guides/relationships/features/links-mode.md

 The contents of `data` will be inserted into the resource cache and the list of records contained therein will be used to update the state of the relationship.
 The `meta` and `links` of the response will become the `meta` and `links` available for the relationship as well.

-Sideloads (included records) are valid to include in these response.
+Sideloads (included records) are valid to include in these responses.

 ## Activating LinksMode

+LinksMode is activated by adding `linksMode: true` to the relationship's options.

+Read on below for examples and nuances specific to Model vs SchemaRecord

 ### For a Relationship on a Model

-Add `linksMode: true` to the relationship's options.

 ```ts
 import Model, { belongsTo, hasMany } from '@ember-data/model';